 An HE AP that transmits an HE SU PPDU or an HE ER SU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY.
+An HE STA that transmits an HE MU PPDU shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY.

 An HE STA that transmits an HE SU PPDU or HE ER SU PPDU shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED.
 An HE AP that transmits an HE MU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED.

-An HE STA that transmits an HE MU PPDU shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY.

 An HE STA that transmits a PPDU that does not contain a Trigger frame shall not set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY or SR_RESTRICTED.

-An HE STA with dot11HESRPOptionImplemented set to false may set the TXVECTOR parameter SPATIAL_REUSE to SRP_DISALLOW for any PPDU that is not an HE TB PPDU or an NDP PPDU or a PPDU containing an FTM or NDP Announcement frame and that is not a frame that is transmitted as a response to an FTM or NDP Announcement frame.

-A non-AP HE STA may set the TXVECTOR parameter SPATIAL_REUSE of an HE PPDU to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED if the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1.
-If the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 0, or if STA has not received a Spatial Reuse Parameter Set element from its associated AP, the STA shall not set the TXVECTOR parameter SPATIAL_REUSE of any HE PPDU to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED, unless the HE PPDU contains an NDP, an FTM or an NDP Announcement frame or is a frame that is transmitted as a response to an FTM or NDP Announcement frame.

-An AP HE STA may set the TXVECTOR parameter SPATIAL_REUSE of an HE PPDU to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED if the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently transmitted Spatial Reuse Parameter Set element is equal to 1.
-If the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently transmitted Spatial Reuse Parameter Set element is equal to 0, or if AP has not transmitted a Spatial Reuse Parameter Set element, the AP shall not set the TXVECTOR parameter SPATIAL_REUSE of any HE PPDU to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED.

-A STA shall set the TXVECTOR parameter SPATIAL_REUSE of an HE PPDU to SRP_DISALLOW or, if permitted, to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED as per the other rules in this subclause, if the STA is a non-AP HE STA and the SRP Disallowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1.
+11ax Editor: Modify subclause 27.10.2.5 OBSS PD SR transmit power restriction as described below

 OBSS PD SR transmit power restriction period

 If a STA ignores an inter-BSS PPDU following the procedure in 27.10.2.3 (General operation with SRG OBSS PD level), using a chosen SRG OBSS PD level, or following the procedure in 27.10.2.2 (General operation with non-SRG OBSS PD level) using a chosen non-SRG OBSS PD level, then the STA shall start an OBSS PD SR transmit power restriction period.
 This OBSS PD SR transmit power restriction period shall be terminated at the end of the TXOP that the STA gains once its backoff reaches zero.